Autognorics/Gnomi/README.md

 ### WELCOME TO THE WORLD OF ANEURAL AUTOGNORICS 👋
-- 🌱 This is neither about Artificial Intelligence nor Machine Learning ...
+- 🌱 This hub is neither about Artificial Intelligence (A.I.) nor Machine Learning (M.L. but I.M.
 -
 - ⚡ Autognorics is a new higher school of thought that deals with creating engineered life forms,
 - machines, things, and systems based on natural system through Intuitive objects, Embedded Inscriptions, Dimetrics